Aoipool/RTM-Image/README.md

 Create a file `reset.txt` in the CONFIG partition before booting up on a new system to reset thread config.
 Moving directly to another rig without resetting may result in suboptimal hashrate.

+## Login and Password
+login: root
+password: 12345678
+Feel free to poke around, you can simply reflash the image if you manage to break something

 ## Support
 * Discord：https://discord.gg/fdQ6fNx2yc